Our hardware is exciting but our people are more than that

-Mr Gray brings a strong research and data management background to his role of managing all aspects of this service.
-This includes procurement, deployment, training, user expectation management – and leadership of the team who administer and operate the service.
+Mark Gray is currently the Head of Scientific Platforms at the Pawsey Supercomputing Centre.
+He brings a strong research and data management background to his role of building the next generation of supercomputing systems for Australia.
+This includes procurement, deployment, training, user expectation management – and leadership of the team who administer and operate Pawsey systems.

 Mark is a research executive with more than 20 years’ experience working at a senior level in innovative research and business development roles in complex, multi-stakeholder environments.
 Through national and international programs and joint-ventures, Mark had successfully led initiatives to accelerate the impact of research, development and education programs for Australia’s key energy, mining and agricultural sectors.

 He is a former Chief Executive of an LNG research and development alliance of CSIRO, Curtin University and UWA, partnering with Chevron, Woodside and Shell.
 Prior to his appointment at Pawsey Mark led the innovation and industry engagement portfolio at The University of Western Australia.
 In addition, Mark is the current Chair of the Board of All Saints’ College and was appointed an adjunct Senior Fellow of the Perth USAsia Centre (an international policy think tank) in 2017.

 Basha obtained his PhD in Mechanical Engineering from UTM Malaysia.